 I shamefully admit that I was once an admirer of the late President-Dictator Ferdinand Marcos for a brief period after one of my high school friends brainwashed me as he was telling me some promising (but actually deceiving) Marcos stories.

-Two years ago, I was taking a bus ride from Tagum City going to Davao City, and I coincidentally met my friend from a neighboring municipality in the Compostela Valley province.
-This friend who studies Political Science was apparently engrossed with Marcos stories about the Filipino’s ‘admirable discipline’, the country’s booming economy, and the birth of Philippine infrastructures.
+A few yars ago, I was taking a bus ride from Tagum City going to Davao City, and I coincidentally met my friend from a neighboring municipality in the Compostela Valley province.
+This friend was apparently engrossed with Marcos stories about the Filipino’s ‘admirable discipline’, the country’s booming economy, and the birth of Philippine infrastructures.
 He was asserting that it was during the dictator’s administration that the Philippines had experienced the ‘Golden Era.’
 Although I have previous knowledge about the atrocities that happened during the Martial Law Era, the idea of this once ‘peaceful, progressive’ Philippines engulfed and mesmerized me.

 But that was nothing but delusional.
-Being fed with ‘admirable’ stories without the inclusion of what had cost these so-called ‘achievements’ is intellectually degrading and morally dangerous.
+Being fed with ‘admirable’ stories without the inclusion of what had cost these so-called ‘achievements’ is intellectually degrading and morally alarming.

 Let us revisit the history of the Philippines back when Spanish colonialism chained Filipinos and when we have torn apart because of foreign intrusions.
 Their interests infested our country and deprived Filipinos from exercising their fundamental rights as citizens.

 Through successive rebellion and revolution, our ancestors succeeded in achieving civil liberty.
 However, there are still remnants that drive most Filipinos to further long for a ‘perfect and ideal’ country.